Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Many IoT Devices Are Not Ready for Primetime

-A real test lab requires the closest physical manifestation of the environment an IoT device is planned to work in, but even in the most sophisticated lab, it’s difficult to scale to a realistic environment.
+A real test lab requires the closest physical manifestation of the environment an IoT device is planned to work.
+But even in the most sophisticated lab, it’s difficult to scale to a realistic environment.
 A virtual lab fixes this problem.
-Virtual labs evolve past the need for hard-to-find (or perhaps non-existent) hardware dependencies.
-Use sophisticated service virtualization with other key test automation tools:
+Virtual labs evolve past the need for hard-to-find or nonexistent hardware dependencies.
+Combine virtual labs with key test automation tools:

-- Service and API testing provide a way to drive the device under test in a manner that ensures the services it provides (and APIs provided) are performing flawlessly.
+- Service and API testing provide a way to drive the device under test in a manner that ensures the services and APIs provided are performing flawlessly.
 These tests can be manipulated via the automation platform to perform performance and security tests as needed.

-Finally, the top-level services might be communicating back to the edge, and back to other sensors and external actors, and it might be important to know that the flow from your inputs are making their way through the environment back to the back-end systems.
-Parasoft Virtualize is used to simulate the receiving of those calls down to the edge (down to the IoT devices) and then relay that information back to SOAtest to confirm that the call made the round trip and behaved the way it was expected inside the IoT ecosystem.
+Finally, the top-level services might be communicating back to the edge and back to other sensors and external actors.
+It might be important to know that the flow from your inputs is making its way through the environment back to the backend systems.
+Parasoft Virtualize simulates the receiving of those calls down to the edge—down to the IoT devices—and then relays that information back to SOAtest to confirm that the call made the round trip and behaved as expected inside the IoT ecosystem.
 The combination of Parasoft Virtualize and SOAtest provides full control to test the whole environment, even within the complexities of an IoT ecosystem.

 Improve Quality and Security While Reducing Time, Costs, and Risks

+- Improve security with automated penetration tests that simulate malformed data.
 Load testing can simulate denial of service attacks and runtime monitoring can detect security vulnerabilities.
 Test repeatability ensures that each iteration, patch, or release is tested in the exact same manner.
-In addition, test development and manipulation (i.e. improving and creating new tests) is simplified.
+In addition, test development and manipulation, such as improving and creating new tests, is simplified.

-Automation provides repeatability and consistency that manual testing cannot, while providing better and more complete testing.
+- Reduce testing time, risk, and cost by removing the need for expensive dependencies required for complete systems testing.
+Automation provides repeatability and consistency that manual testing cannot.
+It also provides better and more complete testing.
 Virtual labs greatly reduce the provision time needed for physical lab setups, impacting total test time.